RoboPhred/shipbreaker-sixaxis/README.md

 4. Create a folder named `SixAxis` in the BepInEx/Plugins folder.
 5. Extract the release zip file to this folder.

-## Configuration and Sensitivity

-Because this mod injects input into the existing control system, the sensitivity sliders still work.
-However, the game will use whatever slider corresponds to the last input it received, not including the SixAxis device.
-This means the game will typically use the mouse sensitivity values, unless you plug in a controller the game recognizes and use it for a short period.

-Axis inversion in the game is implemented in its controller library, so the invert axes options will not apply to this mod.
-Axis configuration [is planned](#planned-features).

-### Configuring the SpaceMouse
+## Note for SpaceMouse users

 By default, the SpaceMouse driver maps its controls to various utility functions when it does not recognize the program in use.
 Among other things, it maps the pitch rotation to the scroll wheel.
 This will conflict with in-game mappings of the scroll wheel, including changing the active scanner mode.
 You may need to remap the SpaceMouse axes using its software, or unmap the scroll wheel in Shipbreaker.

 Be sure to calibrate your device before use.
-While the SpaceMouse is a remarkably precise device, it tends to require calibration to zero correctly.
+While the SpaceMouse is a remarkably precise device, it tends to require calibration for its deadzone to function correctly.

-## Recommended usage
+### Recommended keyboard bindings

 As the SpaceMouse provides all 6 axes, it completely supplants a standard computer mouse.
 I have found the best way to play with it is with one hand on the spacemouse, one hand on the numpad.